 Perhaps the reason why Christmas time is "special" is because, for some reason or other, everything seems more intense at Christmas.
-We spend more, eat more, take off work days.
-Being in love at Christmas is more romantic.
-We appreciate our families and the blessings we have that much more at Christmas.
+We spend more, eat more, even take off work days.
+Have you even noticed that being in love at Christmas is more romantic?
+And, of course, we appreciate our families and the blessings we have that much more at Christmas.

 But this intensity has a flip side as well.
-Christmas time also intensifies pain and suffering.
-To be sick or care for those who are is more depressing at Christmas.
+Christmas-time also intensifies pain and suffering.
+To be sick or care for those who are, is more depressing at Christmas.
 To be separated from loved ones at this time is especially difficult.
-To lose one we love at this time seems to bring the pain back year after year.
-Loneliness at Christmas time is almost unbearable.
+To lose one we love at Christmas time seems to bring the pain back year after year and, loneliness during the Christmas season is almost unbearable.
 This is why the rate of suicide calls and psychological trauma is so high at this time of year.

-I believe that all of us at one time or another have enjoyed the good side of this holiday and came away feeling happy for the fun and satisfaction we have experienced.
+I believe that all of us have enjoyed the good side of this holiday and came away feeling happy for the fun and satisfaction we have experienced.
 However, if you have experienced a recent loss and the intensity of the season serves only to increase the hurt you may be feeling, I want to remind you of a few things to help ease that pain:

 When we are first injured or abandoned, everyone seems to be there to offer help and encouragement, but after a while their life goes on and the support they provide seems to dry up.
-It is usually at this moment that we feel the full impact of our hurt and loneliness and usually the time we really could use the attention we were getting at the beginning.
-Christmas makes the situation worse because it seems everyone else has what they need and want except us.
-We need to remember that there is no season for God's love and care.
-David says,
+It is usually at this moment that we feel the full impact of our hurt and loneliness, and consequently, the time we really could use the attention we were getting at the beginning.
+Christmas makes the situation worse because it seems like everyone else has what they need and want except us.
+During these moments, we need to remember that there is no season for God's love and care.
+David the psalmist says,

 God is our shelter and strength,